Drabis/ReadMe-generator/README.md

   ## Description
   Using the command-line application to dynamically generates a professional README.md from a user's input using the Inquirer package.
-This will allow a project creator to spend more time working on finishing the project and less time creating a good README
+This will allow a project creator to spend more time working on finishing the project and less time creating a good README.

   Here is the walkthrough video :https://drive.google.com/file/d/1c7rQA8q1KoNoLc0MntwopzYnwyGoh_Td/view?usp=sharing

   ## Installation